hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 `privatekey`, and then create the public key and write it into the file `publickey`.

 The commands should be run on each server and each client.
-On each server or client, its private key should be copied to the file `/etc/wireguard/wg0.key` for the configuration shown below.
+They can also be run for each site.
+This way, each server and client uses a separate key pair for each site, which is assumed in this document.
+On each server or client, the respective private key should be copied to the file `/etc/wireguard/site1-wg0.key` for Site 1 and to the file `/etc/wireguard/site2-wg0.key` for Site 2 for the configuration shown below.
 The private keys should never be shared with other users or copied to other hosts.
 As mentioned before, the public keys must be exchanged between a server and a client to enable a VPN connection.

 ### Server